 Who is exempt from MTD for VAT?

-There are various reasons for exemption from MTD for VAT.
+There are various reasons for exemption from MTD.
 These reasons include age, disability, remote location, religious grounds.
 You can also be exempt if you can’t use computers and if your business is subject to an insolvency procedure.
 However, it is worth noting that very few businesses have qualified for exemption to date.

 Do I need to register for MTD for VAT?